 - mandate that teachers inform parents when lessons on gender identity will take place or have taken place, including the teaching objectives and the materials that will be or have been used for such lessons;

 - cease and desist teaching that sex categories of male and female do not exist; and

 - pay $5,000.00 for its discrimination against NB.

-The School Board and its employees filed a Request for a Summary Hearing, asking the HRTO to dismiss the matter.
-The family had previously responded to that Request, and an amended Response has now been filed by the Justice Centre.
+The School Board and its employees filed a Request for a Summary Hearing, asking the HRTO to dismiss the matter, on the basis that NB’s claim has no reasonable prospect of success.
+The family had previously responded to that Request, and an amended Response was filed by the Justice Centre.